Kyoto Station

 Otsukyo Station

 Exit here for Omi Jingu Shrine which is famous for its water clock.
 Omi Jingu Clock Museum is also on the shrine grounds.
-Transfer to here to Ojiyama Station on the Keihan Ishiyama Sakamoto Line.
+Transfer here to Keihan-otsukyo Station on the Keihan Ishiyama Sakamoto Line.

 Hieizan Sakamoto Station